Can I email the AAT about my case?

 If you are sending us a PDF file, we prefer if it is a searchable PDF document.

 Do I need to send a hard copy too?

-No. You only need to send a hard copy of a document to the AAT if we ask you to.
+No. You do not need to send us a hard copy of a document unless we ask you to.